-Can you consider a QR Code a CTA?
+What is a QR Code CTA?

 QR Codes can be one of the most crucial elements in your prints.
 These codes are what your audience interacts with once you convince them you have something of value to offer.
 Think of QR Codes as the CTA buttons for your print materials.

 You’ll typically see them paired with CTA texts, like “Scan Me” or “Download Now.”
 This way, the target audience knows what they’re in for.

 What is the optimal placement for a QR Code call-to-action text?